Probate Q&A Series

 Key Points to Remember

-• North Carolina requires a guardian ad litem for any minor heir in probate.
+• North Carolina does not require a guardian ad litem for every minor heir in every probate matter; the need depends on the proceeding and the minor’s representation.

 §1-341